ally-design-system/ally-design-system-starter-kit/README.md

 4.  **Start developing.**

     Your now ready to start it up.
-    Start the Gatsby development server first with `gatsby develop` and then start Storybook by running `npm run storybook` in seperate terminal windows.
+    Start the Gatsby development server first with `gatsby develop` and then start Storybook by running `yarn storybook` in seperate terminal windows.

     ```shell
     gatsby develop
     ```

     ```shell
-    npm run storybook
+    yarn storybook
     ```

 5.  **Open the source code and start editing!**